liivlee/1stSemesterProject/README.md

 Week of 11/27: Start Page 3(mini game)
 Week of 12/4: Continue to make Page 3(mini game)
 Week of 12/11: Finish Page 3(mini game)

+Demo
+- I will show you tomorrow(I forgot my laptop today)

+Documentation
+- I linked my project to github but it is not showing???
+- I will have it figured out by tomorrow

+Reflection
+- I am now more familiar with HTML and CSS